LaserFR/LaserFR/README.md

    - **deepface/**
      Using the original deepface platform directly in our project could lead to compatibility issues and errors during large-scale testing.
 We have made modifications to the original version to tailor it to our testing needs.
 The modified version suitable for our testing is available in this directory.

+   - **preparation/**
+      `LFWPicker.py` is for preparing the LFW dataset used in our tests.

+      `ModelsDownloader.py` is for downloading the pre-trained models used in deepface.

    - **src/**
      Contains the source code for the project.